ExploringArtInt/e210/docs/vision.md

       - Checkbox
       - Radiobutton
       - Text

-    - An Input Text Field has zero, one or many Constraints
+    - An Entity Input has zero, one or many Constraints

-    - move button activate from app to gui
+    - refactor when buttons are activated from app to gui
-      - add when Input Text active, remove when inactive
+      - add when Entity Input active, remove when inactive
       - figure out how to activate hidden buttons
       - add scope of parentElement to activateButton

     - Error Indicator

-    - Intent Entity Constraint
+    - Entity Constraint
-      - a GUI Input Text field has a set of Constraints
        - A Constraint can be
-        - Front-end (field level)
+        - Front-end (field level error)
-        - Back-end (step-level)
+        - Back-end (step level error)
-          - to be build later
-        - Design enough in front-end to support
-      - In addition to gui (HTML/DOM devices), constrains can be used to support a wide number of device channels (mobile, SMS, chat, 3D-UX)
+      - In addition to gui (HTML/DOM devices), Entity Constraints can be used to support various device channels (mobile, SMS, chat, 3D-UX)

     - Validate Constraint
       - on key